Path to function: Resources > Catalogue > Custom

 Add a new custom SAML resource

-As the domain administrator go to the custom tab of the resource catalogue and click the add button.
+As the domain administrator, go to the custom tab of the resource catalogue and click the create button.
 Choose the SAML option.

 You are first asked for the resource's metadata and you can supply the URL or upload a file: